ichealthhack/fizzyo-challenge/README.md

 # Thanks for entering the Microsoft Fizzyo Challenge

-If you saw [episode 3 of the Big Life Fix](https://www.youtube.com/watch?v=d6A8R146JW) featuring the Coxhead family, you’ll have seen the connected Physio device (which we’ve affectionately dubbed ‘Fizzyo’) turning their daily Cystic Fibrosis exercises into video game sessions.

 Our hope is the Fizzyo device this will motivate children to do their physio every day and potentially help other families with Cystic Fibrosis as well!

 If you are a game developer it’s as easy as 1-2-3.